RA341/DumbKey/README.md

 improve search

+maybe add separate encryption key for each data type

 there is weird bug that causes listview to shuffle on delete

 add tags to sort by movies/banks/etc or categories